Right of Way Rules for Boating

 While we all love to have fun on the water, safety is always the priority.
 You may be intimidated thinking about driving your new boat down a crowded waterway with all different types of vessels crossing your path.
 How does everyone know where to go and how to stay out of each other’s way?
 Fortunately, there are regulations to minimize collisions and to maintain order and safety.
 However, it is also important to note that despite the rules, it is always your responsibility to avoid a collision, no matter the scenario.

-Every good captain must know the right way to approach interactions with other boats — just like how it’s essential to know traffic rules when driving a car.
-When you understand the fundamental boating right of way rules for rivers, oceans and harbors, you’ll be able to cruise through the most crowded waterways with ease.
+Every good captain must know how to approach interactions with other boats — just like how it’s essential to know traffic rules when driving a car.
+When you understand the fundamental boating right-of-way rules for rivers, oceans and harbors, you can easily cruise through the most crowded waterways.
 Let’s dive in.

 As the captain of your vessel, it’s your responsibility to maintain the safety of your boat and everyone onboard.
-The more knowledgeable you are about how to do that — such as by knowing and understanding boating right-of-way-rules and collision regulations — the less you have to worry about something going wrong.
+The more knowledgeable you are about how to do that — such as knowing and understanding boating right-of-way rules and collision regulations — the less you have to worry about something going wrong.

 First things first — a few general tips and boating rules for maintaining navigational safety: